mikeizbicki/cmc-csci143/week_11/README.md

         1. People who don't know postgres might think it's weird to use postgres, but most people who know postgres would think it's smart, especially if you're already using postgres
         1. We'll (eventually) talk about an extension to postgres called pspacy (that I'm currently developing) that makes postgres FTS even more powerful

+        1. The main disadvantage of postgres is that it must store tables/indexes separately
+            1. use about 2x the disk space... sort of... when using a NoSQL solution, you still have to store your original raw data somewhere
+            1. be a bit slower for inserts/update/delete and reads that have to touch table pages

     1. Examples:

         1. ElasticSearch